ControlledChaos/sitecore/README.md

 If you would like to request development of a custom version of this plugin for your site, or to use as your own starter plugin, then contact Greg Sweet at [greg@ccdzine.com](mailto:greg@ccdzine.com).

-## Development

-This is a complete overhaul of my years-old starter plugin.
-Many of the features in the old plugin are being transferred over and rewritten as necessary and proper.
-These features and new ones will be listed here as they are implemented.

 ## Cover Image

 Anyone who wants to submit a replacement for the plugin's cover image into which I put three minutes of effort is welcome to do so.